lrodero/cats-effect-tutorial/tutorial.md

 is run whatever the outcome was.
 In this case we ensure closing the socket, ignoring any possible error when closing.
 Also quite interesting: we use `start`!
 By doing so the `echoProtocol` call will run on its own fiber thus not blocking the main loop.
-As in the previous example to copy files, we include a call to `IO.cancelBoundary` so we ensure the loop can be cancelled at each iteration.

 However let's not mix up this with Java thread `interrupt` or the like.
 Calling to `cancel` on a `Fiber` instance will not stop it immediately.
+Thing is, a `cancel` call can only have effect when an `IO` is evaluated.
+In this case the `IO` is blocked on `accept()`, until that call returns and the next `IO` is evaluated (next line in the for-comprehension in the code example above) cats-effect will not be able to 'abandon' the execution.
 So in the code above, if the fiber is waiting on `accept()` then `cancel()` would not 'unlock' the fiber.
 Instead the fiber will keep waiting for a connection.
-Only when the loop iterates again and the `cancelBoundary` is reached then the fiber will be effectively cancelled.

 _NOTE: If you have coded servers before, probably you are wondering if cats-effect provides some magical way to attend an unlimited number of clients